-We’ve all seen products that say, “Try for free.
-No credit card required.”
-Great products act as a lead generation machine, where the free signup option widens and accelerates your top of funnel.
+We’ve all seen products that say, ‘Try for free.
+No credit card required.’
+Great products are lead-generation machines, where the free signup option widens and accelerates your top-of-funnel marketing.

-Modern SaaS buyers want to do their own exploration of your product and verify that what they see from marketing is what they get in the product.
-Free product experiences lower that initial barrier to entry.
-Free plans also attract non-paying users for upselling/cross-selling into paid products.
-That’s the heart of product-led sales.
+Modern SaaS buyers don’t want to waste time listening to sales pitches.
+They want to do their own exploration and verify that what they see from marketing is what they get in the product.
+Free trials or freemium plans create experiences that lower the initial barrier to entry.
+Giving potential customers free access to your product also creates upselling and cross-selling opportunities that move people to your paid products.
+That’s the heart of product-led growth.

-When becoming product-led, there are a variety of ways to open up your product to free users.
-In this blog we discuss:
+When becoming product-led, there are various ways to open up your product to free users.
+In this blog, we discuss:

 - Why offer a free plan?